 Tay has a strong history of partnerships in the Township and are committed to building upon and using these partnerships to achieve broad community development goals and ensure that Tay remains a safe, affordable and active community.

-Tiny is an environmentally focused, diverse family of communities providing a healthy lifestyle for its residents and visitors alike.
-The Guiding Principles encompass the environment, culture and heritage, recreation, our shorelines and municipal administration.
+Tiny is an environmentally focused, diverse family of communities providing an economically sustainable and healthy lifestyle for its residents and visitors alike.
+The Township’s Corporate Values include operational performance excellence, building strong and vibrant communities, growing our local economy, respect for our rural environment, a responsible and responsive government, and improving technology.

 The picturesque Township is located in the Southern Georgian Bay area and boasts some of the most beautiful trails and beaches in the region.
 A culturally diverse community with a strong Francophone influence adds to the rich heritage.